 The Jersey City Municipal Council established the position of Poet Laureate by resolution on November 7, 2018.
-In December 2018, the City of Jersey City named Rashad Wright as Poet Laureate.
+In December 2018, the City of Jersey City named Rashad Wright as the inaugural Poet Laureate.

 About Rashad Wright: